 - 3 tablespoons of peanut flour = 0.39 oz. of peanut flour.

-Here is the list of most popular weights of peanut flour used in recipes:
+Here is the list of the most popular weights of peanut flour used in recipes:

 - 100 grams of peanut flour = 26 1/3 tablespoons of peanut flour.